-In conclusion, even though Suboxone is a helpful drug in combating against addiction, you need to be mindful.
+In conclusion, even though Suboxone is a helpful drug in combating addiction, you need to be mindful.
 You might go from one drug problem to another.
-As a result, you may end up with a new unwanted situation like:
+As a result, you may end up with a new unwanted situation.

-- They don’t intend this combination drug for use in pain treatment.
+- This combination drug is not intended for use in pain treatment.

 - Any case of addiction needs a complete treatment plan which consists of medications, counseling, and psychosocial support.
-It alone, is not sufficient to treat the addiction.
+Suboxone alone is not sufficient to treat the addiction.

-- Its use can become habit-forming and addictive as it contains an opioid drug Buprenorphine.
-Feelings of euphoria from the drug is the reason for this problem.
+- Its use can become habit-forming and addictive as it contains the opioid drug Buprenorphine.
+Feelings of euphoria from the drug are responsible for this problem.